 On June 26 1284, or so the original story goes, a young man, handsome in appearance and dressed in brightly coloured clothes entered the small town of Hamelin, Northern Germany.
 Standing in the middle of the town he proceeded to play a magnificent tune on his silver pipe, drawing the children of the town out of their homes.
 Once they gathered he continued to play his pipe as he then led the 130 children out of the town to the Calvary or Gallows hill, never to be seen again.

 The Pied Piper is a story that has been adapted and told for centuries the world over.
-There is evidence of it being present with-in many different cultures from England through to Syria, each with their own reasoning for the pipers’ terrible deed.
+There is evidence of it being present within many different cultures from England through to Syria, each with their own reasoning for the pipers’ terrible deed.
 Hamelin, however, is one of the few that has evidence to support their age old tale.
 Sources say that the event was recorded in the town chronicle circa 1311 and a stained glass window in the town church of St. Nicholas.
 Though no one’s sure what happened to the missing chronicle it is known that two town officials found the tale behind the window embarrassing and had it removed in 1660.
 However, an entry in the town chronicle from 1384 states very simply, “It is 100 years since our children left.”, and although it’s faded away now, in 1556 a new gate placed on the Eastern entrance to the town was inscribed in Latin with “This gate was built 272 years after the magician led the 130 children from the city.”
 In fact, there are inscriptions engraved into buildings and chimneys all over the town in an effort to mark the children’s disappearance and some of these still survive today.

-The manuscript pages of the Catena Auria written by Dominican Monk, Chronicler, and Historian, Brother Heinrich von Herford in c.
+Textual evidence also exists and the manuscript pages of the Catena Auria written by Dominican Monk, Chronicler, and Historian, Brother Heinrich von Herford in c.
 1370 seems to hold the earliest surviving evidence of the Pipers existence.
 Roughly translated out of its original Latin the entry reads,

 To be noted is a marvellous and truly extraordinary event that occurred in the town of Hamelin in the diocese of Minden in the year of the Lord 1284, on the very feast-day of Saints John and Paul.
 A young man of 30 years, handsome and in all respects so finely dressed that all who saw him were awestruck by his person and clothing came in by way of the bridge and the Weser Gate.
 On a silver pipe which he had, of wonderful form, he began to play through the whole town, and all the children hearing him, to the number of 130, followed him beyond the eastern wall almost to the place of the Calvary or Gallows field, and vanished and disappeared so that nobody could find out where any one of them had gone.
 Indeed, the mothers of the children wandered from city to city and discovered nothing.
 A voice was heard in Rama and every mother bewailed her son.
 And as people count by the years of the Lord or by the first, second and third after a jubilee, so they have counted in Hamelin by the first, second and third year after the exodus and departure of the children.
 This I have found in an old book.
 And the mother of Herr Johann de Lude, the deacon, saw the children going out